 Net position may serve over time as a useful indicator of a government's financial condition.
-The Town's net position as of June 30, 2014 was \$38.1 million, of which the governmental activities were \$28.6 million and the business-type activities were \$9.5 million.
+The Town's net position as of June 30, 2015 was \$23.1 million, of which the governmental activities were \$14.2 million and the business-type activities were \$8.9 million.

-The largest portion of the Town's net position (89.6%) reflects its investment in capital assets (land, buildings, improvements other than buildings, construction in progress, vehicles, machinery and equipment, software, and infrastructure); less any related debt used to acquire those assets that remain outstanding.
+At 152.4%, the largest portion of the Town's net position reflects its investment in capital assets (land, buildings, improvements other than buildings, construction in progress, vehicles, machinery and equipment, software, and infrastructure); less any related debt used to acquire those assets that remain outstanding.
 The Town uses these capital assets to provide services to citizens; therefore, these assets are not available for future spending.
 It is important to note that other resources are needed to repay the debt because the capital assets cannot be used to finance these liabilities.

-Of the Town's total net position, 17.1% are subject to external restrictions on how they may be used.
+Of the Town's total net position, 32.5% are subject to external restrictions on how they may be used, while -84.9% are unrestricted.

-The following table of Comparative Net Position, indicates a slight decline in the level of net investment in capital assets for FY2014 as compared to FY2013.
-Governmental activities' capital assets (net of related debt) decreased by just under \$0.6 million while business type activities' capital assets declined less than \$0.2 million.
+The following table of Comparative Net Position, indicates a \$1.1 million increase in the level of net investment in capital assets for FY2015 as compared to FY2014.
+Governmental activities' capital assets (net of related debt) increased \$0.9 million while business type activities' capital assets increased \$0.2 million.